wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 date = 2021-07-01T00:00:00Z
 draft = true
 slug = "how-are-you-still-alive"
-title = "How are you still alive?"
+title = "How are you still alive, my old-ass baby?"

 +++
 The iPhone 6S refuses to die.